Michieljoris/node-haproxy/README.md

 The natives property is an end around way to insert raw lines of config for front ends and backends.
 Use them sparingly but use them if you need them.

+### TODO
+* thrown exceptions are are not handled in api.js and dependencies
+* remove health checks/roles/version leftover from Aqea